Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Experimental Results

 \subsection{Results}

-Figures~\ref{fig:varyMTests}--\ref{fig:varyBTests} show results from executing our implementation on the target architecture.
-The ``Dense" algorithm does not take advantage of symmetry nor blocking of the data objects, whereas the ``BCSS" algorithm takes advantage of both.
-All figures show comparisons of the execution time of each algorithm, the associated speedup of the \BCSSshort algorithm over the dense algorithm, and the estimated storage savings factor of the \BCSSshort algorithm.
+Figures~\ref{fig:varyMTests}--\ref{fig:varyBOrder3Tests} show results from executing our implementation on the target architecture.
+The \Dense algorithm does not take advantage of symmetry nor blocking of the data objects, whereas the \BCSSshort algorithm takes advantage of both.
+All figures show comparisons of the execution time of each algorithm, the associated speedup of the \BCSSshort algorithm over the \Dense algorithm, and the estimated storage savings factor of the \BCSSshort algorithm not including storage required for meta-data.

 For the experiments reported in Figure~\ref{fig:varyMTests} we fix the dimensions $ n $ and $ p $, and the block-sizes $ b_{\T{A}} $ and $ b_{\T{C}} $, and vary the tensor order $ m $.
-Based on experiment, the \BCSSshort algorithm begins to outperform the dense algorithm after the tensor order is greater than or equal to $4$.
-This effect for small $m$ should be understood in context.
+Based on experiment, the \BCSSshort algorithm begins to outperform the \Dense algorithm after the tensor order is greater than or equal to $4$.
+This effect for small $m$ should be understood in context of the experiments performed.
 As $n=p=16$, the problem size is quite small (the problem for $m=2$ and $m=3$ are equivalent to a matrices of size $16 \times 16$ and $64 \times 64$ respectively) reducing the benefit of storage-by-blocks (as storing the entire matrix contiguously requires minor space overhead but benefits greatly from more regular data access).
-Additionally, notice that \BCSSshort allows larger problems to be solved; the dense algorithm was unable to compute the result when an order-$8$ tensor was given as input.
+Since such small problems do not provide useful comparisons for the reader, the results of using the \BCSSshort{} algorithm with problem parameters $m=3$, $n=p=1000$, and varied block-dimensions are given in \Fig{varyBOrder3Tests}. \Fig{varyBOrder3Tests} shows that the \BCSSshort algorithm is able to outperform the \Dense algorithm given a large enough problem size and an appropriate block size.
+Additionally, notice that \BCSSshort allows larger problems to be solved; the \Dense algorithm was unable to compute the result when an order-$8$ tensor was given as input due to an inability to store the problem in memory.